OpSO-Labs/LeetCode-Problem-Solving/README.md

 By following these steps, you’ll contribute your solutions effortlessly and keep this repository rich with diverse problem-solving approaches!
 Happy coding! 🎈

+### 🔍 **Refer to the Example Folder**

+For a clear understanding of how to format your contributions and organize your solutions, please refer to the **`TwoSum`** folder in the repository.

+**Why Refer to the Example Folder?**
+- ⚠️ **The Solution Code Should be in C/C++ only**.
+- 📋 **Make a Proper ReadMe file**: View a sample problem and solution.
+- 🗂️ **LeetCode Solution in a Seperate C++ File**: Follow the structure and format used in the example.

+**How to Use the Example Folder:**
+1. **Navigate to the Example Folder**: Look for the `TwoSum` folder in the repository.
+2. **Review the Sample**: Check the provided problem and solution to understand the expected format.
+3. **Align Your Submission**: Use the format and organization demonstrated in the example to ensure consistency.

+By following the guidelines in the `TwoSum` folder, you'll help maintain a well-structured and organized repository.
+Thank you for contributing and helping us keep the project aligned! 🌟

 ## 🌏 Community Guidelines